nezhahq/nezhahq.github.io/docs/en_US/guide/dashboard.md

 - One configured with a CDN for public access.
 The CDN must support the WebSocket protocol.
 - Another domain without CDN for communication between the Agent and Dashboard.

+Although V1 no longer differentiates between access and communication ports, preparing two domains is recommended to avoid potential issues caused by specific CDN configurations (not mandatory).

 This guide uses "dashboard.example.com" and "data.example.com" as examples.
 :::